ClustersTeam/react-frontend-starter-kit/docs/FAQ.md

 ## Why does package.json reference the exact version?

 This assures that the build won't break when some new version is released.
-Unfortunately, many package authors don't properly honor [Semantic Versioning](http://semver.org), so instead, as new versions are released, we'll test them and then introduce them into React Slingshot.
+Unfortunately, many package authors don't properly honor [Semantic Versioning](http://semver.org), so instead, as new versions are released, we'll test them and then introduce them into React.
 But yes, this means when you do `npm update` no new dependencies will be pulled down.
 You'll have to update package.json with the new version manually.

 ## How do I handle images?